- During the process of photosynthesis, a plant absorbs, a process which is aided by the presence of chlorophyll in the

 Testing a leaf for starch.
 Image credit taskermilward.org.uk

 ZIMSEC O Level Combined Science: The test for starch

 Testing for Starch.

 Materials: Iodine solution, dropper, alcohol, test tube, beaker, burner, tripod, gauze, white tile, leaf which was has been in the light.

-- Dip the leaf in a beaker of hot water to kill and soften it.
+Put the leaf in a beaker of boiling water.
+This will kill the leaf and soften it.